Are You Ready If There’s Another Great Boom?

 The markets rarely offer you a chance to make serious money the same way twice.

 But, as I’ve talked about all week, I think it’s going to happen right here in Australia.
-If you caught my email from earlier this morning, you may have already seen why.

 In any case, this opportunity I’m talking about is going to stem from a unique sequence of events taking place in our number one export sector: resources.

-Buying dirt-cheap assets can make you a fortune
+Buying dirt-cheap assets

 In 1998 US stocks were heading into a massive boom.

 This would become known as the infamous tech bubble.

 Investors went wild for stocks related to the internet.